Vancouver Aquarium: Frogs Forever? Gallery

-This gallery is an exhibit focused on the plight of the world's frog population which endeavors to show how people can help protect frogs and other amphibians.
+This gallery is an exhibit focused on the plight of the world's frog population which endeavours to show how people can help protect frogs and other amphibians.
 It contains 26 species of amphibians from around the world.

 Canaccord Exploration Gallery

 This gallery is home to jellies, fish, and other animals.
 The 4D Theatre and the children's play area known as "Clownfish Cove" are here, along with multiple classrooms for school groups, including the wet lab education room, which contains both conventional teaching methods such as computers, tables, and chairs, along with live animals and various artifacts.

+Interpreters

+The Vancouver Aquarium was the first aquarium to host a full time paid staff of interpreters.
+The Interpreter program began in 1967 and is now widely considered one of the most prestigious teams of its kind in the world.

+The Interpreter team delivers animal programs to over 2000 guests every day, 365 days a year.
+These programs include animal talks about; Sea Lions, Seals, Sea Otters, Jellyfish and a whole range of other fish species present at the Aquarium.

 Animals at the aquarium

 The Vancouver Aquarium currently houses around 300 species of fish, almost 30,000 invertebrates, and 56 species of amphibians and reptiles.
 They also have around 60 mammals and birds.

 Currently, the Aquarium no longer houses cetaceans, including Pacific white-sided dolphins.
 Previous individuals were: